agg23/openfpga-SNES/README.md

 ### Lightguns

 Core supports virtual lightguns by enabling the "Use Super Scope" or "Use Justifier" settings.
 Most lightgun games user the Super Scope but Lethal Enforcers uses the Justifier.
-The crosshair can be controlled with the d-pad or left joystick, using the A button to fire and the B button to reload.
-D-Pad aim sensitivity can be adjusted with the "D-Pad AIm Speed" setting.
+The crosshair can be controlled with the D-Pad or left joystick, using the A button to fire and the B button to reload.
+D-Pad aim sensitivity can be adjusted with the "D-Pad Aim Speed" setting.

 **NOTE:** Joystick support for aiming only appears to work when a controller is paired over Bluetooth and not connected to the Analogue Dock directly by USB.